How to Train Your Dog to Do Obstacle Courses

 How to Train Your Dog to Do Obstacle Courses for Beginners

-How to train your dog to do obstacle courses at home, Begin with basic obstacles that are low to the ground and easy to navigate.
-For example, Tunnels: Start with short and straight tunnels.
-If you’ll get real training experience see the Unlimited Dogs Training Courses.
+How to train your dog to do obstacle courses at home: Begin with basic obstacles that are low to the ground and easy to navigate.

 • Use treats or toys to encourage your dog to go through.

-• Another one is Low Jumps: Set up low jumps, and guide your dog over them using treats or a toy.
+• Another one is Low Jumps: Set up low jumps and guide your dog over them using treats or a toy.

 • Thirdly, Platforms: Teach your dog to stand or sit on low platforms.